shibatch/nofreelunch/README.md

   * If the person alleging victimization secretly consults with the maintainer, it is often not easy for the maintainer to respond to that consultation.
-Especially if the claim of victimization is not valid, the maintainer needs to convince the person of this.
+Especially if the claim of victimization is not valid, the maintainer needs to convince the person of this, and the maintainer could also be accused of being a perpetrator.
 In some cases, such as when the person suffers from mental illness, professional expertise may be required in order to provide consultation.
 It is not easy for an untrained maintainer to notice